-Take a stand for Turo in New York
+Turo is at risk in New York

 Your voice needs to be heard

-We’ve made it simple to contact your representatives with a few clicks.
+It’s simple to contact your representatives with a few clicks.
 Once you’ve taken action, please consider following the prompts to record a short video that we can share with lawmakers in Albany.

 Thanks for being a part of the Turo community and advocating for peer-to-peer car sharing!